California Rental Laws – An Overview of Landlord Tenant Rights

 • Let the landlord know of needed repairs within a reasonable time frame.

-• Pay rent to the landlord on time
+• Pay rent to the California landlord on time

 California Landlord Rights and Responsibilities